-Definition of TOPOLOGY
+Definition of topology

-2a (1) : a branch of mathematics concerned with those properties of geometric configurations (as point sets) which are unaltered by elastic deformations (as a stretching or a twisting) that are homeomorphisms (2) : the set of all open subsets of a topological spaceb : configuration topology of a molecule topology of a magnetic field
+2a (1) : a branch of mathematics concerned with those properties of geometric configurations (such as point sets) which are unaltered by elastic deformations (such as a stretching or a twisting) that are homeomorphisms (2) : the set of all open subsets of a topological spaceb : configuration topology of a molecule topology of a magnetic field

 Recent Examples of topology from the Web

 Since the mesh topology dramatically changes how cores talk to each, multithreaded software optimised for a ring bus may perform slightly slower on Skylake-X, but these applications are few and far between.

 Whatever the evidence, the topology of multi-hop networks needs less power, as the signals go only a short distance.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'topology'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.